GNU-Szmelc/Szmelc-Commander-Classic/README.md

 ## === [ Additional Info ] ===

-> To make any repository compatible with SC, clone `exec.sh` entry point inside your repository, create `main.py` as your main interface or rename your interface script to main.py.
+> To make any repository compatible with SC, clone `exec.sh` entry point inside your repository, \
+> Create `main.py` as your main interface or rename your interface script to main.py.\
+> Add your repo's URL to your fork of Szmelc Commander.

 ## === [ Official Szmelc Media ] ===